-Food Allergy Awareness Week is also May 8-14.
-That week, our focus will be sharing information to help you manage your child’s food allergies, as well as information you can pass along.
-Our theme this year is about increasing confidence in using asthma and allergy medicines, including inhalers and injections.
+Each year, we set aside the second full week of May as Food Allergy Awareness Week.
+This year, that is May 14-20.
+That week is also National Eosinophil Awareness Week.
+That week, our focus will be sharing information to help you manage your child’s food allergies, as well as information you can share.

 Watch our blog and social channels throughout the month for food allergy awareness events.
 We’ll share food allergy facts, Twitter chats, free downloadable handouts, ways to advocate, and more.